AashishNandakumar/AashishNandakumar/README.md

 ---

-🔭 I'm currently building products and trading algorithms using Python. <br/><br/>
+🔭 I'm currently building GenAI products and trading algorithms using Python. <br/><br/>
 👯 I specialize in developing robust infrastructures and applications in Python, leveraging AWS for cloud solutions. <br/><br/>
 💹 Passionate about Quantitative Finance and Algorithmic Trading, applying my skills to create cutting-edge trading systems. <br/><br/>
 📫 &nbsp; How to reach me - **aashishnandakumar.official.in@gmail.com** <br/><br/>